mjhea0/node-workshop/lessons/01-js_review.md

 name = 'Jeremy'     // what happens here?
 ```

-Keep in mind that you add and update properties:
+Keep in mind that you can still add and update properties:

 ```javascript
 const myFavoriteObject = {